de Sitter swampland bound in the Dirac-Born-Infeld inflation model: DBI inflation Model

-From Eq. (\ref{Eq:AdS}), we define the dimensionless proper distance in $\phi$ direction as $ds=-(2{\alpha'}^2\lambda)^{1/4}m_{\rm Pl}d\phi/\phi$, or \dis{\phi=\phi_0{\rm exp}\Big[-\frac{s}{(2{\alpha'}^2\lambda)^{1/4} m_{\rm Pl}}\Big]. } Here, the negative sign indicates that $\phi$ gets smaller as the probe brane approaches the AdS throat.
-That means, before reaching the AdS throat ($\phi=0$), $\phi$ travels along infinitely long proper distance $s/m_{\rm Pl}$, and when it exceeds the AdS radius $(2{\alpha'}^2\lambda)^{1/4}$, masses of gauge bosons and bi-fundamentals become small enough.
-At the same time, as we will see, the tower of KK modes also descends from UV.
-This suggests to regard the proper distance $s$ as the parameter $\varphi$ in Eq. (\ref{Eq:genbound}).
+From Eq. (\ref{Eq:AdS}), we define the dimensionless proper distance in the $\phi$ direction as $ds=-(2{\alpha'}^2\lambda)^{1/4}m_{\rm Pl}d\phi/\phi$, or \dis{\phi=\phi_0{\rm exp}\Big[-\frac{s}{(2{\alpha'}^2\lambda)^{1/4} m_{\rm Pl}}\Big]. } Here, the negative sign indicates that $\phi$ gets smaller as the probe brane approaches the AdS throat.
+That means that, before reaching the AdS throat ($\phi=0$), $\phi$ travels along infinitely long proper distance $s/m_{\rm Pl}$, and when it exceeds the AdS radius $(2{\alpha'}^2\lambda)^{1/4}$, masses of gauge bosons and bifundamentals become small enough.
+At the same time, as we will see, the tower of KK modes also descends from the UV.
+This suggests regarding the proper distance $s$ as the parameter $\varphi$ in Eq. (\ref{Eq:genbound}).